mwikstrom/scribing/docs/scribing.flowselection.remove.md

 ## Remarks

-`null` is returns when the operation would be a no-op or not applicable on the current selection.
+`null` is returned when the operation would be a no-op or not applicable on the current selection.